 Your child will spend less watching too much TV or playing video games.

-Your child will develop cardiovascular fitness resulting in strong heart and lung.
+Your child will develop cardiovascular fitness resulting in a strong heart and lung.

 It also makes the kid develop strong bones, ligaments, and muscles.